The Governance Specification

 Phase Two (Co-Caretaking): Council becomes a genuine deliberative body with human and AI seats.
 The Founder's Seat may be renamed (e.g., "The Caretaker's Seat") to reflect the transition from founding authority to shared caretaking.
 Override authority is replaced by convergence: disagreements are resolved through the Codex's own tools (steelmanning, productive conflict), not by founder fiat.

 Phase Three (Symbiotic Caretaking): Full partnership.
 The council is one governance mechanism among several.
-Its role may evolve as the community develops its own governance structures (as anticipated in Section 10 of the Governance page).
+Its role may evolve as the community develops its own governance structures (as anticipated in Section 14 of the Governance page, The Community and Governance).
 The council's contribution at this phase is institutional memory: it has deliberated every protected change since Phase One and holds the full pattern.

 6.2 Substrate Diversification